ianastafeva/Tolk_test/README.md

 The difficulty is not only specific for the model in this project as it is also present in more advanced ones such as RASA NLU where the set of labels (intents, actions, entities, and slots) for which the base model is trained should be exactly the same as the ones present in the training data used for fine-tuning.

-Finally, when testing the fine-tuned model (chatbot) through the API, one can notice that the responses are stange and that because our integration of the chatbot with the API is not accurate.
-Therefore, the user can test the newly fine-tuned chatbot locally as described below.
+Finally, when testing the fine-tuned model (chatbot) through the API, one can notice that the responses are strange, and that's because our integration of the chatbot with the API is not accurate.
+Therefore, the user can test the newly fine-tuned chatbot locally, as described below.

 ## Set up